tillbiskup/evedata/docs/architecture.rst

 A few ideas/comments for further modelling this subpackage:

 * ``evefile`` represents the eveH5 file, while ``measurement`` maps the different datasets to more sensible abstractions.

+  * Not all abstractions will necessarily be reflected in the future in the eveH5 file.
+Currently (eveH5 v7), most of the abstractions are clearly not visible there.
+How to deal with this situation?
+The entities in the ``evefile`` subpackage should reflect the future eveH5 scheme and abstractions therein, with the version mapping from the controller technical layer responsible for the mapping of older eveH5 schemata to the entities.

 * Options seem to exist in different "flavours": options that are recorded for each PosCount (predominantly currently for area detectors) should be mapped to something similar to ``MeasureData`` objects, and options that are recorded in snapshots should be set as scalar attributes of the corresponding ``Data`` objects.
 How to deal with options that are monitored?
 Check whether they change for a given channel/axis and if so, expand them ("fill") for each PosCount of the corresponding channel/axis, and otherwise set as scalar attribute?
 * Deal with the situation that not all actual data read from eveH5 are numeric.
 Of course, non-numeric data cannot be plotted.
 But how to distinguish sensibly?
 Probably we need a method returning all plottable axes and channels.
 * Map pseudo-detectors with RBV from axes to ``AxisData`` objects?